ulflulfl/hints/ptouch/P-Touch-Tape-Cassettes.md

 * 7xx - green
 * 8xx - gold
 * 9xx - silver
-* Bxx - flourescent orange
+* Bxx - fluorescent orange
-* Cxx - flourescent yellow
+* Cxx - fluorescent yellow
-* Dxx - flourescent green (used by "compatibles" but not by Brother) ...
+* Dxx - fluorescent green (used by "compatibles" but not by Brother) ...

 There are more colors available including glittering metal or pastel.